Dyslexia & Music

 There has been a lot of discussions over the years as to whether music helps students with dyslexia or other specific learning difficulties.
-There have been several research papers which appears to support this theory, However, no sooner does a research paper appear to support this theory, we see another one that appears to challenge it.
-As with other things, I leave this to the reader to make their own mind up.
+There have been several research papers which appears to support this theory, However, no sooner does a research paper seem to support this approach, we see another one that looks to challenge it.
+As with other things, I leave this to the reader to make their mind up.

 You will find some details of research below and others will be added shortly.

 A study of underprivileged 3- to 5-year-olds from Head Start preschools found significant cognitive improvements after “musical intervention.”
 Children who received music training had improvements in non-verbal IQ, numeracy and spatial cognition compared to their pre-intervention test scores.
 Further information, can be obtained by clicking here.

 PLAYING Mozart to children with developmental disorders can dramatically improve their language ability, according to a leading speech and language therapist.